wso2-extensions/mediation-csv-module/docs/xml_to_csv.md

 **Properties**
 * customHeader (CSV Header):
 Set a custom header to the output CSV payload.
 If this property is not specified, Key values of the input would be used as the output CSV headers.
+* suppressEscaping (Suppress Escaping): Specify whether to suppress all escaping in the output Csv payload.
+Default is false. (ie. Escape characters will be present)

 ### Sample configuration